astropy/halotools/docs/tutorials/empirical_models/phase_space_models/profile_template_tutorial.rst

 :orphan:

+.. currentmodule:: halotools.empirical_models.phase_space_models.profile_models

 .. _profile_template_tutorial:

 ****************************************************
-Tutorial on the AnalyticDensityProf Template Model
+Source code notes on the `AnalyticDensityProf` class
 ****************************************************

-.. currentmodule:: halotools.empirical_models.phase_space_models.profile_models

 This section of the documentation provides background material and detailed implementation notes on the functions and methods of the primary base class used to model the spatial distribution